bernhardAxonIvy/doc/source/engine-guide/reference/axonivy-engine/system-requirements.rst

 Hardware Requirements
 ---------------------

-By default, the Axon Ivy Engine is runs a bundled Elasticsearch server.
-It is possible to run the Elasticsearch server :ref:`externally <elasticsearch>`.
+By default, the |ivy-engine| runs a bundled Elasticsearch server.
+It is possible to integarte with an :ref:`external <elasticsearch-external>` Elasticsearch instance.
 This also affects the minimum hardware requirements.

 .. rubric:: With bundled Elasticsearch server (default)